 While setting up your dog for success is a big component of first time boarding, there is another part to dropping off your dog – you!
 If you are the type of dog owner that needs extra pics or email updates, let them know.
 The staff will share with you the types of accommodations they can make to meet your needs.
 By not saying anything, you may be left disappointed depending on the facility’s protocol.

 It’s a lot to know, but with these tips, you should be able to rest easy knowing that your dog will be in good hands during your trip and that everything is set up properly.

 Board your dog with Fitdog!

-If you live in Los Angeles and you’re traveling for the holidays, consider boarding your dog at Fitdog!
+If you live in Los Angeles and you’re trying to getaway for a weekend or a long trip, consider boarding your dog at Fitdog!
 Your dog will play with friends during the day, get their own private sleeping and eating area, and get plenty of love during their stay.
 Additionally, we have grooming, taxi service, and daily adventures — pretty much the best vacation your dog could ask for.
 Book your reservation by emailing firstname.lastname@example.org or calling (310) 828-3647.